People v. Turner: Unsuccessful appeal

 At the time of his conviction, it was reported that Turner's legal appeal would be led by attorney Dennis Riordan, who represented former baseball player Barry Bonds in a perjury case.
 Riordan was present in court Thursday, June 2 with Turner's initial attorney Michael Armstrong.

 Turner appealed his conviction and sentence to the California Courts of Appeal in December 2017.
 He argued that his conviction should be overturned, that his lifetime requirement to register as a sex offender be canceled, and that he be given a new trial, on the grounds that the prosecutor claimed that the assault took place behind a trash bin, but the victim was found behind a garbage enclosure.
 Turner also argued that the jury should have been given the option to consider less serious charges and that he should have been able to call character witnesses.
 Oral argument was held on June 28, 2018, in San Jose.

 On August 8, 2018, the court of appeals affirmed Turner's conviction and sentence.
-He reportedly tried to argue that he had intended to engage in outercourse, not intercourse, with Miller.
+He tried to argue that he had intended to engage in outercourse, not intercourse, with Miller.
 The court of appeals was not persuaded and concluded that the appropriate course of action was to require Turner to register as a sex offender for the rest of his life.